AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/the-magento-cloud-csi-doesn't-show-an-active-environment.md

 <u>Steps to reproduce:</u>

-You will have to manually specify the environment with the e|-environment flag
+You have to manually specify the environment with the e|-environment flag.

 1. Find the list of active environments and take note of the environments name: